-In the fall of 1940, the 32nd Tank Company was called to federal duty as A Company of the 192nd Tank Battalion.
-A three-man advance detail was sent to Fort Knox, Kentucky, a few days earlier and was followed by a detachment of 23 soldiers that left the armory at 7:00 A.M. on November 27th.
-It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
+Another detachment of 23 soldiers left the armory at 7:00 A.M. on November 27.
+It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car causing $100.00 in damage.
 No other information is available about the incident.
 The road conditions improved the further south the convoy went.
-The soldiers spent the night at an armory in Danville, Illinois, before heading south the next morning to Ft.
-Knox arriving there sometime in the afternoon.
+The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
+Knox arriving there sometime the next afternoon.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.